25 Types Of Famous Turkish Kebabs You Have To Try

 24. Testi Kebab (Pottery Kebab)

 Testi means ‘jug’ in Turkish.
-Testi Kebab is an Anatolian specialty, prepared in a clay pot or jug-shaped cooking utensil, which helps preserve the freshness, aroma, and flavors of the kebab as the ingredients cook slowly in their own juices.
+Testi Kebab is an Anatolian specialty prepared in a clay pot or jug-shaped cooking utensil, which helps preserve the kebab’s freshness, aroma, and flavors as the ingredients cook slowly in their own juices.

-You’ll see this type of kebab in large tourist restaurants in particular, but it’s very traditional.
-It’s usually described as a meal for two and it will be served with rice, vegetables, and usually chips too.
+You’ll see this type of kebab in large tourist restaurants, in particular, but it’s very traditional.
+It’s usually described as a meal for two and served with rice, vegetables, and usually chips, too.

 25. İnegöl Köfte